datacoinpioneer/obitify/docs/user-stories.md

-# User Stories for MyApp
+# User Stories for Obitify

 ## 1. User Login
 - **As a** user,